learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ip.txt:2:listen to what I say
 search.txt:1:say

-# use :cn and :cp to navigate to next/previous occurrences
+# use :cn and :cp to navigate to the next/previous occurrences
-# command-line area at the bottom will show number of matches and filenames
+# command-line area at the bottom will show the number of matches and filenames
 # you can also save the grep output and pass that filename instead of <()
 $ vim -q <(grep -Hn 'say' ip.txt search.txt)
 ```